ASCII404/CTF-Writeups/General_Skills/flag_shop.md

 ```

 So, if your total_cost > account_balance, then it won't enter the if condition.
 How can we solve that?
-By making it so large that it goes negative.
+By using the **two complement** so it goes negative.
 Why?
 Because it will be positive when the account balance is calculated.

 For example: